 Details about the medical housing application process can be reviewed on the Academic Resource Center's website.

-The Residency Requirement Exemption application is available on Hoya Housing.
+The Residency Requirement Exemption application for 19-20 will be available on Hoya Housing, Wednesday, October 17, 2018.

 - Residing with parents, legal guardian, or immediate family who live within a commutable distance of the University

 - Attainment of age 22 by the start of the fall semester

 - Currently married